 In many ways, Border Collies are comparable to the Australian shepherd.
 They have roots as a herding dog, making them smart and athletic.
 They are also highly energetic and easy to train due to their love of play and willingness to please their owners.

-If you have children, you might want to for with a different breed.
-Although border collies do not mean to be aggressive, they like to herd objects, even people and children.
+If you have children, you might want to opt for a different breed.
+Although Border Collies do not mean to be aggressive, they like to herd objects, even people and children.

 4. Bull Terrier